laxswami/pvt-ltd-company-documents-struture/README.md

       ✅ Easy to expand year‑by‑year without re‑structuring

+#Download "MASTER_FOLDER_STRUCTURE-v0.1.zip" is a COMPLETE, PRACTICAL & INSPECTION-READY FOLDER STRUCTURE for a Private Limited Company (India), You can use the same structure for BOTH Physical Files (Cupboard) and Digital Storage.
+This structure is aligned with Companies Act, 2013, Secretarial Standards (SS-1 & SS-2), Income-tax, GST, Labour Laws, and Bank Due-Diligence requirements

 #Here is List of DOCUMENTS TO BE MAINTAINED AT REGISTERED OFFICE (Private Limited Company – in India).